behaack/SimpleFormManager-V2/README.md

 import { required, email } from 'vuelidate/lib/validators'

 export default {
-  // the form descibed in this file had two fields
+  // the form descibed in this file had three fields:
+  //   - userId
+  //   - userName
+  //   - email
+  userId: {}, // no validation rules, in the interface the id is likely read-only
-  username: { // this is one field
+  username: {
     required: { // validation rule for username
       validator: required,
       errorMessage: 'Username is required'